WHATS HOT

 All Important Early Test

 Getting confirmation that you’re pregnant is such an exciting moment!
-But it’s only the beginning of the many to come.
+But it’s only the beginning of the many changes to come.
 During your , you’ll need to get used to a lot, from your growing bump to morning sickness, to finding a whole new wardrobe that fits you well.
 Here’s what you can expect in the coming months…

 Feeling sick and tired:

-Feeling exhausted during pregnancy is not unusual, especially in the first 12 weeks, due to all the hormonal changes taking place in your .
+Feeling exhausted during is not unusual, especially in the first 12 weeks, due to all the hormonal changes taking place in your body.
 If you can, try to rest as much as possible.
-Many women also experience during the first part of the pregnancy, but most of these women do not know they are pregnant until they start to feel it.
+Many women also experience nausea during the first part of the pregnancy, but most of these women do not know they are pregnant until they start to feel it.
 Eating little and often can alleviate the symptoms.
 Ginger, for example, in tea, can help.

 Pregnancy is a demanding time for your body, so it’s important to listen to what it’s telling you and take the rest when you can.
-Many women find that small, frequent meals help with nausea and ginger is a natural remedy that can be effective for some .
+Many women find that small, frequent meals help with nausea and ginger is a natural remedy that can be effective for some people.

 Blooming in pregnancy:

 If you’re feeling sick and tired, take comfort in the fact that you may also experience a “bloom” during pregnancy.
-Due to the pregnancy hormone progesterone and the extra oxygen pumping around the body, women can find their hair grows quicker and glossier, their glows, and they develop an appealing cleavage as their breasts swell in size.
+Due to the pregnancy hormone progesterone and the extra oxygen pumping around the body, women can find their hair grows quicker and glossier, their skin glows, and they develop an appealing cleavage as their breasts swell in size.
 Unfortunately, for some the opposite is true – their hair begins to fall out in clumps, their skin becomes greasy, and spots begin to appear.

 Stretch marks: